Each year the Risk & Resilience Program (RISK) hosts students participating in the institute's Young Scientists Summer Program (YSSP).

 The Risk and Resilience Program contributes to transforming the way societies manage risks to economic, ecological, and social systems while confronting the global trends that are amplifying these risks.
 RISK examines a range of critical global risks with current focus on two major topics: (1) the risks of climate-related and other extreme events, and (2) the risks of investing in renewable energy infrastructures.
 RISK puts emphasis on enhancing the resilience of vulnerable communities, regions and countries.

 RISK welcomes applications that contribute to these themes, or that advance methodologies and policies for addressing other critical global risks.
-RISK also welcomes applications that apply a risk perspective to pathways to achieving the sustainable development goals (IIASA’s new focus).
+RISK also welcomes applications that apply a risk perspective to pathways to achieving the sustainable development goals.

-Applicants are encouraged to contact the program representatives, JoAnne Bayer (Program Director) and Susanne Hanger (Research Scholar), for any scientific questions.
+Applicants are encouraged to contact the program representatives, JoAnne Bayer (Program Director) and Marlene Palka (Research Assistant), for any scientific questions.
 For more information about the program, please visit the RISK website.

 Conditions of Participation